-Provision 16.3 Miscellaneous Provisions Henley-Young shall implement a policy which prohibits staff from insulting residents or calling them names, and using profanity in the presence of residents Status Beginning Compliance Discussion The status of this provision remains as beginst recent review of documents, intervier complained about the staff's use of profamilitat "it's not as bad as it used to be" anoth respects us as long as we respect them".
-If review, I found even staff members compliant propriate language towards residents 28, 2014).
-Since the policy has been dever facility administration must train staff and In addition, the facility administration showing lance that promotes positive language introduction. ws with residents they still ity.
-Although some residents said er resident explained that "staff in addition, during my document lain of other staff using (see incident report dated March loped for this provision, the ensure staff adheres to the policy. uld ensure that there is a constant Recommendations 1.
-Develop policies and procedures a of this provision.
-(Executed) nd practices to address the needs

-2. Provide training to staff in the proper de-escalation techniques of residents.
+Provision 16.3 Miscellaneous Provisions Henley-Young shall implement a policy which prohibits staff from insulting residents or calling them names, and using profanity in the presence of residents Status Beginning Compliance Discussion The status of this provision remains as beginning compliance.
+This provision applies to all persons moving throughout the facility and does not exempt administrators, courts or outside professionals from adhering to this provision.
+Based on my recent document review, video and audio review (see the Introduction), I must reiterate no person is exempt.
+Recommendations (see the Introduction), I must reiterate no person is exempt.
+Develop policies and procedures and practices to address the needs of this provision.
+(Executed) Provide training to staff in the proper de-escalation techniques of residents.
 Administration must provide enough supervision to reduce or eliminate insulting behavior by staff.
-4. Discipline and retrain staff as needed.
-5. Provide training for staff on policies and procedures and document training.
-6. Hire an independent person to investigate allegations of abuse or complaints regarding staff by residents.
+Discipline and retrain staff as needed.
+Provide training for staff on policies and procedures and document training.
+Hire an independent person to investigate allegations of abuse or complaints regarding staff by residents.
 (Executed) Evidentiary Basis Document review, observation and interviews